SanthoshKani/worker-workflow/worker-workflow/README.md

 The Workflow Worker is used to load a script (from file) representing a workflow that can be executed against a document to send the document to another worker to have an action performed on it.
 The workflow scripts and their settings have to be saved in the [src/main/docker/workflows](../worker-workflow-container/src/main/docker/workflows) folder.
-In the same location, you can find a sample workflow and a sample settings file.
+You can find a sample workflow which is in the yaml format in [here](../worker-workflow/src/test/resources/workflow-worker-test/sample-workflow.yaml).

 ## Implementation